-A group of Scottish painters comprising S.J.
-Peploe, F.C.B.
-Cadell, Leslie Hunter and J.D.
-Fergusson who were active in the early twentieth century.
+A group of Scottish painters comprising Samuel John Peploe, Francis Campbell Boileau Cadell, George Leslie Hunter and John Duncan Fergusson, who were active in the early twentieth century.
 They all spent time in France and were influenced by French artists’ bold use of colour and free brushwork.

 Who were the Scottish Colourists?